-The principle which determines the general character of the fauna and flora of oceanic islands, namely, that the inhabitants, when not identically the same, yet are plainly related to the inhabitants of that region whence colonists could most readily have been derived,-the colonists having been subsequently modified and better fitted to their new homes,-is of the widest application throughout nature.
+The principle which determines the general character of the fauna and flora of oceanic islands, namely, that the inhabitants, when not identically the same, yet are plainly related to the inhabitants of that region whence colonists could most readily have been derived,-the colonists having been subsequently modified and better fitted to their new homes, -is of the widest application throughout nature.
 We see this on every mountain, in every lake and marsh.
-For Alpine species, excepting in so far as the same forms, chiefly of plants, have spread widely throughout the world during the recent Glacial epoch, are related to those of the surrounding lowlands; -thus we have in South America, Alpine humming-birds, Alpine rodents, Alpine plants, &c., all of strictly American forms, and it is obvious that a mountain, as it became slowly upheaved, would naturally be colonised from the surrounding lowlands.
-So it is with the inhabitants of lakes and marshes, excepting in so far as great facility of transport has given the same general forms to the whole world.
-We see this same principle in some of the blind animals inhabiting the caves of America and of Europe.
+For Alpine species, excepting in so far as the same forms, chiefly of plants, have spread widely throughout the world during the recent Glacial epoch, are related to those of the surrounding lowlands:-thus we have in South America, Alpine humming-birds, Alpine rodents, Alpine plants, &c., all strictly of American forms; and it is obvious that a mountain, as it became slowly upheaved, would be colonised from the surrounding lowlands.
+So it is with the inhabitants of lakes and marshes, excepting in so far as great facility of transport has allowed the same fresh-water productions to prevail throughout the world.
+We see this same principle in the character of most of the blind animals inhabiting the caves of America and of Europe.
 Other analogous facts could be given.
-And it will, I believe, be universally found to be true, that wherever in two regions, let them be ever so distant, many closely-allied or representative species occur, there will likewise be found some identical species, showing, in accordance with the foregoing view, that at some former period there has been intercommunication or migration between the two regions.
-And wherever many closely-allied species occur, there will be found many forms which some naturalists rank as distinct species, and some as varieties; these doubtful forms showing us the steps in the process of modification.
+And it will.
+I believe, be universally found true, that wherever in two regions, let them be ever so distant, many closely-allied or representative species occur, there will likewise be found some identical species, showing, in accordance with the foregoing views, that at some former period there has been intercommunication or migration between the two regions.
+And wherever many closelyallied species occur, there will be found many forms which some naturalists rank as distinct species, and some as mere varieties; these doubtful forms showing us the steps in the progress of modification.